Israel, Jordan & Egyptian Sinai - May 6 - May 24, 2019

 After the sunrise, we walked back down the mountain trail to St. Catherine's Monastery, and ate breakfast in the monastery restaurant.
 We then toured the portions of the monastery that were open to visitors.
 Unfortunately, the Library was closed because they are working to preserve the ancient manuscripts housed there.
 We went back to the Bedouin Fox Camp to shower and be driven back to the Egyptian/Israeli border.

-On the way back we stopped for lunch in Nuweiba.
+On the way back to Israel, we stopped for lunch in Nuweiba.
 We crossed the border and arrived back in Israel around 3:00 pm and took a taxi to C Hotel in Eilat.
 The temperature was 103 degrees that afternoon in Eilat.

 We had many interesting experiences in the Egyptian Sinai.
 Egypt went from 10 million tourists a year to just a few hundred thousand a year after what they referred to as "The Revolution."
 (We call it the Arab Spring.)
 That period of history decimated the economy of the Egyptian eastern coast on the Gulf of Aqaba/Red Sea.
 They are very slowly recovering.
 Everyone we met there were super nice to us.
 It has to be one of the cheapest resort areas in the world today.